easyrun32/here-listen/README.md

 ### Tech

-Herelisten uses a number of open source projects to work properly:
+Here listen uses a number of open source projects to work properly:

 - [React] - An awesome front end libary
 - [Docker] 🐳 - To keep our application containerized from this updating Era